 We know that the brain-gut connection is collaborative.
 The gut impacts the brain and the body in the same way as the brain itself.
 Our guts tell us how to react to a situation in the same way that the brain would.

-You can try to overcome negative thought patterns by challenging your thoughts, but what if your gut isn’t producing the feel-good hormones like serotonin and dopamine that your brain needs to function properly?
+You can try to overcome negative thought patterns by challenging your thoughts, but what if your gut isn’t producing the feel-good hormones like serotonin and dopamine that your brain needs to function correctly?

-In what ways does the gut influence the brain?
+In what ways do the gut influence the brain?
 And what can you do to strengthen the brain-gut connection?
-Let’s find out:
+Let’s find out.

 Gut bacteria are responsible for more than breaking food into energy and raw materials.

-While it would be hard to study the effects of a bacteria-free gut in humans, studies done in mice have produced some persuasive results.
-This study showed that gut bacteria has a significant impact on personality type, brain development and mental performance.
+While it would be tough to study the effects of a bacteria-free gut in humans, studies done in mice have produced some persuasive results about the brain-gut connection.

-One group of mice was bred to have no gut bacteria and was placed in a microbe-free bubble to avoid exposure to bacteria.
-Another group of normal mice were used as a control group to study the differences between the two.
-A variety of tests were performed on these mice to evaluate their mental function.
+One group of mice was bred to have no gut bacteria and placed in a microbe-free bubble to avoid bacteria exposure.
+Another group of normal mice was used as a control group to study the differences between the two.
+Various tests were performed on these mice to evaluate their mental function.

-One group of mice was bred without gut bacteria and was placed in a microbe-free bubble to avoid exposure to bacteria.
-Another group of normal mice were used as a control group.
+One group of mice was bred without gut bacteria and placed in a microbe-free bubble to avoid bacteria exposure.
+Another group of normal mice was used as a control group.
 Scientists performed tests on these mice to evaluate the effects on their mental function.
-Here are two things they discovered:

 1. Mice Without A Healthy Gut Bacteria Behave Recklessly